wesql/wescale-wasm-plugin-template/README.md

 make install-wescale-wasm
 ```

+## Write your code
+You can write your code in the `main.go` file.
+You can use the following template to write your code.
+You can see the example code in the `examples` directory.

 ## Build

 you should write your code in the `main.go` and then run the following command to build the plugin.